Pumping and Steady Streaming driven by Two-Frequency Oscillations of a Cylinder: Introduction

 This work is inspired by recent experiments on a different physical system: an object sliding on a surface, undergoing two-frequency lateral oscillation \citep{hashemi2022net}.
 Specifically, the surface displacement was $(\ell/2)[\sin(\omega t) + \sin(\alpha\omega t)]$, where $\ell$ is the amplitude, $\omega$ is the frequency, and $\alpha$ is a ratio of the two frequencies.
 For particular $\alpha$-values, the object exhibited a net translation.
 To help understand the experimental observations, they analyzed a model in which the only force considered is the surface contact described by Coulomb's friction law.
 Representing the frequency ratio $\alpha$ as $p/q$, they derived a necessary condition for net motion: one of $p$ or $q$ is odd and the other is even, and validated this prediction with experiments.
 For example, $\alpha = 2$, $3/2$, and $1/2$ showed net motion while $\alpha = 1$, $3$, and $5/3$ did not.
 We note the same necessary conditions for directed motion were derived earlier by \cite{reznik2001c} using a simpler friction model \citep{reznik1997analysis}.
 Additional analysis and experiments for oscillations with different phase and amplitude were carried out in \cite{zhang2024theoretical}, and \cite{hui2024vibrational} further corroborated the theory with experiments with granular media.
-Asymptotic analysis of a related problem showed that the translation speed of the object is third order in amplitude \citep{hashemi2024multiple}, which motivates us to reexamine multi-frequency steady streaming to consider effects beyond second order.

 In this work, we use computations and analysis to examine steady streaming around a cylinder, whose oscillation is the sum of two sinusoids of different frequencies.
 We show that a cylinder vibrating with two-frequency oscillation leads to pumping, i.e.\ a streaming flow with net directed motion of the surrounding fluid.
 We apply a small amplitude analysis to study steady streaming for two-frequency oscillation at low Reynolds numbers.
 Indeed, at second order in amplitude, steady streaming is a superposition of streaming due to individual frequencies, consistent with prior observations; however, pumping is a higher order effect and only occurs for certain frequency pairs.
 Obtaining expressions for higher order terms is analytically intractable, but the form of the regular perturbation analysis allows us to deduce the structure of the solution and obtain necessary conditions for pumping.